Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ConfigProvider"

-Re-exports all named exports from the "effect/ConfigProvider" module as "ConfigProvider".
+Re-exports all named exports from the "effect/ConfigProvider" module as `ConfigProvider`.

 **Signature**